getong/flutter_rust_bridge_tutorial/src/iota-sdk-library/README.md

 ## Tutorial Update (completed March 2024)

-To ensure the tutorial's relevance regarding the IOTA SDK, I consider the following specific measures sensible:
+To ensure the tutorial's relevance regarding the IOTA SDK, I considered the following specific measures sensible:

 - The original version of the tutorial remains intact.
 - Alongside the Rust code for iota.rs and wallet.rs, I provide a version for the IOTA SDK v1.1.4: A separate tab for the IOTA SDK Library is included at the respective places, revealing a separate content with the IOTA SDK code.
 Note the yellow tab in this example: